[spu popup=”954″]Click Here for a Quick Summary![/spu]

 Ever since Japan ceded control of The Republic of China (ROC, Taiwan, formerly Formosa) in 1945, there has been constant ambiguity surrounding the island’s political status.

-Relations between the People’s Republic of China (, mainland China, or simply China) and Taiwan have grown increasingly fragile with time.
+Relations between the People’s Republic of China (PRC, mainland China, or simply China) and Taiwan have grown increasingly fragile with time.
 Many nations, organizations, and even civilians are wary of publicly commenting on the debate, choosing instead to avoid provocation and not add fuel to a smouldering international arena.

 What are the roots of the China and Taiwan conflict?